james-hu/chat-about-video/README.md

 - ChatGPT models hosted in both Azure and OpenAI are supported.
 - Gemini models hosted in Google Cloud are supported.
-- Frame images are extracted from the input video, and uploaded for ChatGPT/Gemini to consume.
+- Frame images are extracted from the input video(s) and uploaded for ChatGPT/Gemini to consume.
+- Supports multiple video files and multiple groups of extracted frame images in a single conversation.
-- It can automatically retry on receiving throttling (HTTP status code 429) and error (HTTP status code 5xx) responses from the API.
+- Automatically retries on receiving throttling (HTTP status code 429) and error (HTTP status code 5xx) responses from the API.
-- Options supported by the underlying API are exposed for customisation.
+- Options supported by the underlying API are exposed for customization.
-- It can also be used in scenario that no video needs to be involved, that means it can be used for "normal" text chats.
+- Can also be used in scenarios where no video is involved, making it suitable for "normal" text chats.

 ## Usage